 Overall the facility is in good condition.
-The FGD Stackout Area is functioning as intended with no signs of potential structural weakness or conditions, which are disrupting to the safe operation of the landfill.
-Inspection photos are included in Attachment A. Additional pictures taken during the inspection can be made available upon request.
-A site map presenting locations of the inspection observations is included in Attachment B.
+The FGD Stackout Area is functioning as intended with no signs of potential structural weakness or conditions, which are disruptive to the safe operation of the landfill.
+Inspection photos are included in Attachment B. Additional pictures taken during the inspection can be made available upon request.
+A site map presenting locations of the inspection observations is included as Figure 2 in Attachment A.